LGBTQIA+ student

 A good study environment free from discrimination

-If you experience discrimination on the grounds of your sexual orientation and/or gender expression and gender identity, you can contact your higher education institution’s equal opportunities coordinator or your student union (link to higher education institutions in Sweden).
-You can also get in touch with the student health service for advice.
+If you experience discrimination based on sexual orientation, gender identity, or gender expression, you can contact your institution’s equal opportunities coordinator or your student union (link to higher education institutions in Sweden).
+Higher education institutions must have clear procedures for reporting discrimination or harassment, and they are required to investigate all reports.
+You can also reach out to the student health service for advice.

 Requirements of the Discrimination Act